What Is The Difference Between SEER and EER?

 There are of course other factors to consider such as expected costs of electricity in the future and number of hours you think you’ll be running the unit for each year, but you can use the equation above to input the variables that best suit your situation.

-The other consideration is the time value of money but that is too much detail for the scope of this article!
+The other consideration is the time value of money but that is much too detailed for the scope of this article!

 What is the EER – Energy Efficiency Ratio?